 Stress and belly fat

-Continual stress can also increase your cortisol levels.
+Continual stress as we transition into menopause can also increase your cortisol levels.

 If you find you are often stressed it is a good idea to practice mindfulness.

-Meditation or Yoga or both are great ways to calm the body from stress.d
+Meditation or Yoga or both are great ways to calm the body from stress.

 Yoga is also a fabulous way to increase strength, flexibility and balance which is important as we start to age.